SiriosDev/SwitchBot-API-Script-Caller/README.md

 This (Py)Script allows you to control all (WIP) your SwitchBot devices via API calls (1.1).

+‼️‼️At the moment we have implemented all the devices that we can test, so if you want to be a tester please open an [issue](/issues/new) with "test" in the title or if you are also able to develop go ahead and do a [PR](/pulls)‼️‼️

 For more info click [here][switchbot-api-repo]

 - [Requirements](#requirements)